 Please contact the office if you would like your name to be on the sick list.
 Names are kept on this list for one month-and be put on again.
 Anyone in hospital wishing to have communion, please contact the office on 53525460.
-Margaret Hassall, Sally Rook, Geraldine Mckendrick We also pray for those affected by Covid 19.
-Ministry to the Sick:
+A VOCATION VIEW: